 - An iOS, Android, or Kindle device with the free Fire TV app installed

 The hard drive where your content is recorded and stored is inside the box, so physical setup is pretty easy.
-Fire TV Recast connects directly to your digital antenna.
+And, the device connects directly to your digital antenna.

 The included Quick Start Guide walks you through the process.
-Still, here’s what you can expect.
+Here’s what you can expect.

 First, connect the Fire TV Recast to your digital antenna and plug it in to the wall.